PSASchool/Python-Slots/wiki.md

 # The Slot Machine Application
 This small wiki goes over what the slot machine application is, and how to use it. **Make sure to read the [rules](#Rules)!**

+The slot machine scoreboard is located **[here](https://192.168.20.218:5000)**.

 ## How to Start the Slot Machine
 Starting the slot machine is simple.
 Simply double click on the "Run Slot Machine" icon on your desktop.

+If for some reason the Desktop launcher is not working, you can run the game with `python3 ~/Python-Slots/slotmachine/Python-Slots/SlotMachine.py`.

 ## Goal
 The goal of the slot machine game is to take home as many rupees as possible by gambling your way to victory.